CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Create sub-labels when creating labels for messages.

-Change Conditions: When disabled, sub-labels will not be created and any label structure will be flattened.
+Change Conditions: When disabled sub-labels will not be created and any label structure will be flattened.

 ### Apply Inbox Label to Sub-Folders <a name="appinsubfol"></a>
 {: .no_toc }